-The 91st annual ceremony will not have a host.
+To be determined!
+The 92nd annual ceremony may or may not have a host.

 The Oscars honor the best in film in the previous calendar year.
 However, when you get down to the nitty-gritty, that comes with some qualifications.
-Most notably, films have to have a qualifying run in Los Angeles County lasting at least seven consecutive days with at least three showings on each day and one between the hours of 6 P.M. and 10 P.M.
+Most notably, features have to have had a qualifying run in Los Angeles County lasting at least seven consecutive days, with at least three showings on each day, one between the hours of 6 p.m. and 10 p.m.
+(For short films, that qualifying seven-day run can take place in either Los Angeles County or New York City, with only one screening per day required.)
 To submit a film, one must fill out an Official Screen Credits form, which can be accessed at oscars.org.
 The next step is to upload the title and end credits for the film.

 Here is every award handed out during the annual Oscars ceremony: